- Leading private equity firm overhauls legacy Windows File Servers to enable “always-on” file access for globally distributed offices

 “The CTERA deployment is a huge win for us,” Pisano says.
 “We’re able to solve the problem of real-time data availability, strengthen our business continuity agenda, and save a lot of money in the process.”Jeff Pisano, Vice President of IT, The Carlyle Group

 It starts at the regional offices, where Carlyle has deployed CTERA cloud storage gateways across dozens of locations across six continents and 22 countries – from the U.S. to South Africa to Singapore.
-The CTERA gateways provide local NAS storage to replace Carlyle’s expensive legacy filers, and include built-in backup software to eliminate the need for Carlyle’s previous offsite backup processes.
-Gateway file backups are automatically snapshotted, globally de-duplicated, compressed and stored in Carlyle’s virtual private cloud (VPC) hosted on Amazon Web Services (AWS).
+The CTERA gateways provide local NAS storage to replace Carlyle’s expensive legacy filers and automatically snapshot, globally de-duplicate, compress and stored files in Carlyle’s virtual private cloud (VPC) hosted on Amazon Web Services (AWS).

 The CTERA platform also includes CTERA Enterprise File Sync and Share (EFSS), enabling secure anytime, anywhere mobile and browser-based file access for Carlyle’s 1,700 users around the world.
 CTERA’s file sync capabilities extend to the office gateways as well to provide full file management consistency across all access points, regardless where the user is storing or accessing their data.